gambitph/Stackable/readme.txt

 == Upgrade Notice ==

+= 2.0 =
+* Custom CSS of some blocks might fail to upgrade to a newer format and might stop working after editing existing blocks.
+Here are the affected blocks and how to manually fix your custom CSS:
+	* Icon List block - Change all selectors `ugb-icon-list-wrapper` to `ugb-icon-list`

 = 1.11 =
 * Video Popup block - if you are using this block, existing ones may occupy the entire available width after editing.
 To bring back the old alignment where the block occupies only a small area in the middle, choose `center` align in the toolbar.
 * Heading block - the top and bottom paddings are now a little bit larger